-Henry makes to me the best lever action rifles out on the market.
-I mean they are really high quality, very well done, and fitted just right.
-The American walnut stocks are beautiful on these rifles and they’re all sourced in the USA, plus these Henry’s are all made in the USA.
+In my opinion, Henry makes the best lever action rifles out on the market.
+I mean, they are really high quality, very well done, and fitted just right.
+The American walnut stocks are beautiful on these rifles, and they’re all sourced in the USA, plus these Henry’s are all made in the USA.
 They are solid little lever actions.
-We are looking at the Henry Brass Axe which has a brass receiver, it’s got a 15.25″ barrel, there’s no stock to it, and this is based a lot on the original Mare’s Leg—which Henry has offered for a number of years.
-It’s a very short, compact utility type firearm.
-To be honest with you, I’ve always looked at these as more of a novelty, they’re just small and compact.
+We are looking at the Henry Brass Axe, which has a brass receiver, it’s got a 15.25″ barrel, there’s no stock to it, and this is based a lot on the original Mare’s Leg—which Henry has offered for a number of years.
+It’s a very short, compact utility-type firearm.
+To be honest with you, I’ve always looked at these as more of a novelty; they’re just small and compact.
 But in 410, this really interested me and I thought this is going to be cool.
 I’ve always wanted one just to take out and test out and just have some fun with.
-Taking this little 410 out was a lot of fun and we really appreciate Henry for getting in touch with us and sending the Brass Axe in 410 for the Sootch compound.
+Taking this little 410 out was a lot of fun, and we really appreciate Henry for getting in touch with us and sending the Brass Axe in 410 for the Sootch compound.

-The Brass Axe is definitely a very unusual looking lever action with the cut down version.
-I think that the original Mare’s Legs had actually a little bit more of a stock and actually had a butt plate on the back, but it was still too short to shoulder.
-This is a pistol and that’s the reason why it can come with the less than 16 inch barrel—but it’s not really that much less, it’s 15.14 inches in length.
+The Brass Axe is definitely a very unusual-looking lever action with the cut-down version.
+I think that the original Mare’s Legs had a little bit more stock and had a butt plate on the back, but it was still too short to shoulder.
+This is a pistol and that’s the reason why it can come with the less than 16-inch barrel—but it’s not really that much less, it’s 15.14 inches in length.
 It is a solid brass receiver, which is beautiful.
 It’s got a really a lot of classic looks, especially with the Old West.
 But again, this does come in a blued version as well if you like the blued steel.

 Now not every gun is super practical.
 This can be used for sure, but I wouldn’t say that this is more practical than a standard pistol.
 Even a rifle that’s got a shorter barrel length, like the 16 inch barrel length, it’s pretty close, but this is definitely something that’s totally different.